A portmanteau of ‘SMS’ and ‘phishing’, this rather clunky term describes a cyber-telecoms scam many of us have encountered

 If you receive a suspicious SMS that appears to impersonate an organization, you can alert them directly.

-Alternatively, you can forward it to an anti-fraud SMS service if one exists in your country (7726 in the US for instance), or Google ‘report smishing’ to find the relevant authority in your country (Scamwatch in Australia, for example).
+Alternatively, you can forward it to an anti-fraud SMS service if one exists in your country (7726 in the US and UK for instance), or Google ‘report smishing’ to find the relevant authority in your country (Scamwatch in Australia, for example).